Rellum/inventive_weave/README.md

  | | | |-servicename.proto  // definitions
  | | | |-servicename.pb.go  // generated files are checked in.
 Generate toolchain not needed for general Go development.
  | | | |-convert.go         // Code to convert between the proto and normal Go types
+ |-data                     // Data files used in multiple tests and examples
+ |-pkg                      // Go library code.
+Organised in packages.
+No "util" or mixed bag packages.

 ```

 // todo add diagram